-(or, How an Innovative Attorney Discovered the Last Great Internet Opportunity)
+(or, How an Innovative Attorney Seized the Last Great Internet Opportunity… maybe.)

-Craig Blackmon has been a lawyer in Seattle for two decades.
+Craig Blackmon is a Seattle lawyer.
 Since 2005, he has focused his practice on residential real estate.
 Back then, with internet-driven change obviously coming, Craig left litigation and got to work carving out a niche in the newly evolving industry.

-But people wanted (and frankly needed) the unique professional services offered by real estate brokers.
+But people wanted (and frankly needed) the unique professional services offered by a real estate broker.
 Plus, it was obvious that real estate broker commissions represented an outstanding business opportunity — both as income, and as a mechanism to bring efficiency and disruption to the industry.

 So in 2009, Craig earned his real estate broker license.
 He co-founded WaLaw Realty, a real estate firm offering fantastic value.
-WaLaw (and its affiliated law firm) provided the services of a lawyer and a broker for a flat fee (rather than a big commission).
-When working for a buyer, WaLaw rebated the balance of the commission — and with a flat fee, the rebates were huge.
-Just like Redfin, he was leading the way to disruption.
+WaLaw (and its affiliated law firm) provided the services of a lawyer and a broker for a flat fee (rather than a big commission.

 In 2013 Craig left WaLaw Realty with a vision for the future that differed from his partner’s.
-He launched Quill Realty, a new entry in the “reduced listing, buyer rebate” market space (with his broker/lawyer extra value), Quill Realty.
+He launched Quill Realty, a new entry in the “reduced listing, buyer rebate” market space (with broker/lawyer extra value).
 It did not take off.

-In 2014, Craig had an epiphany.
-Rebates were never going to work on a broad-scale basis.
+In 2014, Craig realized that rebates were never going to work on a broad-scale basis.
 What else explains Redfin’s evolution?
-The only way to disrupt real estate and capture the buyer’s commission?
-Stop offering it.
+The only way to disrupt real estate and capture the buyer’s commission was to stop offering it.
 So Quill Realty left the local Multiple Listing Service, with some initial success.
 (That commission is the very hallmark of an MLS.)

 Several iterations followed.
 And over the years, the Seattle market cooled.
 Today, it is much, much harder to sell a house — making a new and different model much, much harder.